rails/rails/guides/source/action_view_overview.md

 This also works when the local variable name is changed using the `as:` option.
 So if you did `as: :item`, the counter variable would be `item_counter`.

+Note: The following two sections, [Strick Locals](#strict-locals) and [Local Assigns with Pattern Matching](#local-assigns-with-pattern-matching) are more advance features of using partials, included here for completeness.

 ### Strict Locals

 Action View partials will accept any number of `locals` as keyword arguments.
 You can enforce how many and which `locals` a template accepts, set default value, and more with a `locals:` magic comment.